Pomegranate: Hebrew Bible

-For example, pomegranates were known in Ancient Israel as the fruits that the scouts brought to Moses to demonstrate the fertility of the "promised land".
+Some Jewish scholars believe the pomegranate was the forbidden fruit in the Garden of Eden, as described in the Book of Genesis.
 The Book of Exodus describes the me'il ("robe of the ephod") worn by the Hebrew high priest as having pomegranates embroidered on the hem, alternating with golden bells, which could be heard as the high priest entered and left the Holy of Holies.
+In the Book of Numbers, pomegranates are listed among the fruits that the scouts brought to Moses to demonstrate the fertility of the "Promised Land".
 According to the Books of Kings, the capitals of the two pillars (Jachin and Boaz) that stood in front of Solomon's Temple in Jerusalem were engraved with pomegranates.
 Solomon is said to have designed his coronet based on the pomegranate's "crown" (calyx).